RossMurr4y/github-action-hamlet/README.md

 ### `task_build_schemas_output`

 **Description** Directory within the container to output the schemas.
-Defaults to the workspace root mounted inside the container
+Defaults to the workspace root mounted inside the container at `/home/hamlet/src`
 **Type** string
 **Default** /github/workspace